Charlie Drayton: Family

 Drayton was born May 5, 1919, in Brooklyn to George Leslie Drayton (1889–1946) and Albertha Eugena Bynoe (1885–1979).
 Both parents were born in Bridgetown, Barbados, and immigrated to the United States from Barbados – both arriving in the Port of New York in 1907.
 Drayton arrived June 7, 1907, aboard the SS Parima and Bynoe arrived October 29, 1907, aboard the SS Soldier Prince.
 They married in Manhattan October 24, 1912.

 Charlie Drayton married Lois Ola Robinson (maiden; 1922–1997), who had been Pearl Bailey's hairdresser.
 Lois' brother, "Red" Minor William Robinson (1920–2008), was a Los Angeles-based jazz drummer.
 One of their sons, Bernard "Bernie" Drayton (born 1941), is a studio audio engineer and producer of recording artists and jingles.
 He was the audio engineer of John Coltrane's last recording, April 23, 1967, The Olatunji Concert: The Last Live Recording.
 Another son, Leslie Clem Drayton (born 1950), is a professional trumpet player and arranger in the Los Angeles area who also has been an advisor to the Live Music Movement Foundation since its inception in 2011.
 Leslie was a founding member of Earth, Wind & Fire.

 Charlie Drayton's grandson, Charley Drayton (born 1965), is a drummer.

 Death

-Drayton's death certificate states that he died at the Los Angeles County General Hospital at 1200 North State Street in East Los Angeles after an apparent attempt to commit suicide from strychnine poisoning that he had ingested at his home in South Park neighborhood of Los Angeles at 451 East 48th Street.
+Drayton's death certificate states that he died at the Los Angeles County General Hospital after an apparent suicide attempt from strychnine poisoning, which he had ingested at his home in South Park neighborhood of Los Angeles at 451 East 48th Street.